Emil-Ey/TravelBuddy/README.md

 TravelBuddy is a backend, for an application where you can find your next travel buddy.
 A frontend might be created in the future, but for now only the backend is being created.

+## How to run

+### Prerequisites

+- npm (I am using version 8.19.2)
+- node (I am using version 19.0.0)

+### Running the system

+- clone repository
+- create a `.env` in the root of the project
+- Copy the following into the file and input your own values for X, Y, Z:
+  ` ENV=development DATABASE_USERNAME=X DATABASE_PASSWORD=Y DATABASE_PORT=27017 `
+- run `npm install`
+- run `docker-compose -f docker-compose.dev.yml up` to start MongoDB
+- run `npm start`
+- The API is now accessible at http://localhost:3000/

-## Technology
+## Technologies

-The system architecture will contain 3 layers: the service Layer, the The system will be built following the MVC (model-view-controller) architecture to allow decoupling and easier adaptability The backend will be creating using the following technologies:
+The system architecture will be a monolith containing 3 layers: Controller layer, service layer, and data access layer.
+This will allow for high decoupling and adaptability, and software that is maintainable.
+The system will take advantage of the dependency injection used through the NestJS framework.
+The backend will be creating using the following technologies:

 - Typescript
 - NodeJS
-- Express
+- NestJS
 - GraphQL
 - Apollo
 - MongoDB
+- TypeOrm

+The system will be end-to-end tested using a testing framework that is to be determined.

 ## Some of the features are: